mullenkamp/nz-stream-depletion/sphinx/source/usage.rst

   print(available)

-Once the input parameters have been loaded, you can calculate the stream depletion ratios using either sd.sd_ratio for a specific number of pumping days (n_days) or sd.sd_ratios for all of the ratios up to the pumping days.
+Once the input parameters have been loaded, you can calculate the stream depletion ratios using either sd.calc_sd_ratio for a specific number of pumping days (n_days) or sd.calc_sd_ratios for all of the ratios up to the pumping days.
 It can be helpful in certain coding circumstances to put the input parameters into a dictionary before passing them to the SD class.

 .. ipython:: python